NREL/resstock/docs/source/workflow_inputs.rst

          | NCfl = number of conditioned floor levels number of conditioned floor levels in the residence including conditioned basements,
          | Bsmnt = presence (1.0) or absence (0.0) of an unconditioned basement in the residence.
   .. [#] RecirculationPipingLoopLength is the recirculation loop length including both supply and return sides, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 20 feet of piping for each floor level greater than one plus 10 feet of piping for unconditioned basements.
-  .. [#] BranchPipingLoopLength is the length of the branch hot water piping from the recirculation loop to the farthest hot water fixture from the recirculation loop, measured longitudinally from plans, assuming the branch hot water piping does not run diagonally.
+  .. [#] BranchPipingLength is the length of the branch hot water piping from the recirculation loop to the farthest hot water fixture from the recirculation loop, measured longitudinally from plans, assuming the branch hot water piping does not run diagonally.
   .. [#] PumpPower default based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.

 Shared Recirculation